 We are honored to be invited to show 552 at the Lime Rock Historic Concours this August 31.
 But first we have a number of changes to make to bring the car back to it’s accurate original configuration.
 It’s a lot of fun for us to return original components to this car for accuracy, and you’ll see one of 50 or so “corrections” that we are making in the video below.

 We are making a DVD all about how to make a concours Bugeye.
 In that video, we will describe each of the changes we have made to this car to remove an incorrect part and replace it with an original (or otherwise correct) part so that 552 ends up prepared exactly as she would have come from the factory.

 We’ll have more information about the dvd and about this project in the days to come as we get ready for our first big concours.
-In the meantime, you can pre-order “How to build a concours Bugeye Sprite” by clicking the buy it now button below.
+In the meantime, you can order “How to build a concours Bugeye Sprite” by clicking here.
 On this two hour disk, we share all the details of what goes into accurately preparing your Bugeye to compete in concours events.
 Even if you don’t want to compete, this dvd is a detailed description of the correct features of the Bugeye Sprite, a must for every restorer!
-Click the “buy now” button below to buy the dvd (not the car) for $49.95 and we’ll send it to you as soon as it is available.

 We’ll have more free information about this particularly rare Bugeye in the days to come!